miker704/Strife/patches.md

 - Changed return action cable text colors to easily identify which redux call is being taken place.

+- Integrated Colorize gem for CoRE cable action cable calls to easily identify them in the backend rails server console.

 ### Other Changes

 - Changed which state for current user information to be extracted from for certain components.